 Secondly, the iPod touch now supports editing and entering events directly on the iPod just as you can with an iPhone.
 When the iPod touch was first released the seemingly arbitrary lack of event editing on the device disappointed a number of reviewers and iPod touch owners.
 Apple has apparently responded to this criticism.

 Finally, the update disables the TIFF exploit that allowed hackers to install third-party applications on the iPod touch.
 However, the Unofficial Apple Weblog’s Erica Sadun reports that version 1.1.2 of the iPod touch software has

-to allow the installation of non-Apple applications.
+already been hacked to allow the installation of non-Apple applications.